DPDK/dpdk/doc/guides/nics/enic.rst

     a per vNIC bases via the UCS Manager and should be greater than or equal to the nb_rx_desc and   nb_tx_desc parameters expected to be used in the calls to rte_eth_rx_queue_setup() and rte_eth_tx_queue_setup() respectively.
+    An application requesting more than the set size will be limited to that size.

+    Unless there is a lack of resources due to creating many vNICs, it is recommended that the WQ and RQ sizes be set to the maximum.
+This gives the application the greatest amount of flexibility in its queue configuration.

+    - *Note*: Since the introduction of rx scatter, for performance reasons, this PMD uses two RQs on the vNIC per receive queue in DPDK.
+One RQ holds descriptors for the start of a packet the second RQ holds the descriptors for the rest of the fragments of a packet.
+This means that the nb_rx_desc parameter to rte_eth_rx_queue_setup() can be a greater than 4096.
+The exact amount will depend on the size of the mbufs being used for receives, and the MTU size.

+      For example: If the mbuf size is 2048, and the MTU is 9000, then receiving a full size packet will take 5 descriptors, 1 from the start of packet queue, and 4 from the second queue.
+Assuming that the RQ size was set to the maximum of 4096, then the application can specify up to 1024 + 4096 as the nb_rx_desc parameter to rte_eth_rx_queue_setup().

   - **Interrupts**